FedRAMP/docs/docs/rev5/key-security-indicators.md

 !!! quote ""

-    Determine how authorization data will be shared with all necessary parties in alignment with the FedRAMP Authorization Data Sharing (ADS) standard and persistently address all related requirements and recommendations.
+    Determine how authorization data will be shared with all necessary parties in alignment with the FedRAMP Authorization Data Sharing (ADS) process and persistently address all related requirements and recommendations.

     **Related SP 800-53 Controls:** AC-3, AC-4, AU-2, AU-3, AU-6, CA-2, IR-4, RA-5, SC-8